BDTTrialDesigns/NISS-Information-Loss/README.md

 # NISS-Information-Loss
-Code from the Coping with Information Loss Niss Working Group
+Code supplement for the paper Coping with Information Loss and the Use of Auxiliary Sources of Data: A Report from the NISS Ingram Olkin Forum Series on Unplanned Clinical Trial Disruptions